getsentry/sentry-javascript/README.md

 This is a JavaScript client for the [Sentry][1] realtime event logging and aggregation platform.

-Raven.js v0.4 requires Sentry v4.1 or later.
-If
-you are running an earlier version of Sentry, you should use Raven.js v0.3.
+Raven.js v0.4 and above requires Sentry v4.1 or later.
+If you are running an earlier version of Sentry, you should use Raven.js v0.3.

 The stacktrace generation was inspired by the [javascript-stacktrace][4] project, and includes heavily modified portions of that project's code.
 The